-Using tax loss harvesting strategically may help your bottom line today, but sometimes it only defers taxes to a later date — which can be good or bad.
-Let’s look at an example.
+Harvesting losses strategically may help your bottom line today, but in most cases it only defers taxes to a later date — which can be good or bad.
+Let’s look at why.

 Say your capital gains tax rate is 20%.
 You originally bought Fund A for $1,000, and now it’s only worth $800.
 You sell Fund A and have a capital loss of $200.
 Then you decide to use that loss to offset a $200 capital gain from another investment.
 Instead of owing $40 in taxes (20% of the $200 capital gain), now you owe $0.
 So, in effect, your tax savings is $40.

 Now let’s say you reinvest the $800 into Fund B, which is similar to Fund A, so that your target asset allocation stays on track.
 For simplicity of math, since Fund A and Fund B are similar to each other, let’s assume their performance is the same.

 Fast-forward two years, and Fund A and Fund B have both recovered — they’re each back at $1,000.
 If you were to sell your shares of Fund B now, you’d have a capital gain of $200, and you’d owe capital gains taxes on it.
 So, basically, you just deferred paying taxes for two years.

 That could be neutral, good, or bad, depending on whether your capital gains tax rate has changed.
 If it’s held steady at 20%, you still owe $40 in taxes in this future scenario.
 On the other hand, if your tax rate has dropped during those two years — say, to 15% — then you’re better off, because you only owe $30.